jetstream-cloud/js2docs/docs/general/policies.md

 * * *

-### Specialty System (GPU & Large Memory) Specific Policies

-* Only g3.* flavors should be run on the Jetstream2-GPU resource
-* Only r3.* flavors should be run on the Jetstream2-LargeMemory resource
-* Running standard compute (m3.*) flavors on the specialty resources may result in those instances being deleted without warning

-* * *

 ### Jetstream2 and General Research Policies

 In general, fundamental, publishable research is permitted on Jetstream2 from any non-EAR sanctioned countries.
 Fundamental research is defined as: